-Time and time again, I’ve seen a press release that receives great media coverage, but has anyone informed the staff?
+Time and time again, we’ve seen press releases that receive great media coverage, but has anyone informed the staff?
 A wonderful editorial in a technical publication, but has anyone repurposed the content for use on the company’s website as a series of blogs?
 It’s not rocket science, but as business owners are focused on running the business, an overview of who knows what can be overlooked.

-A: I believe in the power of content marketing, also known as inbound marketing.
+A: We believe in the power of content marketing, also known as inbound marketing.
 The basic principle is that knowledge builds trust, and trust develops relationships that will in turn lead to sales.

-A: My clients receive a bank balance detailing how many hours have been spent, ensuring complete transparency.
+A: Our clients receive a bank balance detailing how many hours have been spent, ensuring complete transparency.
 Hours are valid for six months, and no monthly contracts ensure the right level of support is provided, regardless of size or stage of the business.